google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/avoid-mixed-content/fixing-mixed-content.markdown

 </figure>
 <figure>
   <img src="imgs/puppy-https.png">
-  <figcaption>HTTPS image loads without error.</figcaption>
+  <figcaption>HTTPS image loads without error, and image is the same as HTTP.
+Go to <a href="#step-2">step 2</a>!</figcaption>
 </figure>

-If you see a certificate warning, or if the content can't be displayed at all over **HTTPS**, it means the resource is not available securely.
+If you see a certificate warning, or if the content can't be displayed over **HTTPS**, it means the resource is not available securely.

 <figure>
   <img src="imgs/https-not-available.png">